The Rank Prize Funds

 1. Get Interdisciplinary Feedback: Before submission, have your proposal reviewed by colleagues from related but distinct disciplines.
 Multi-disciplinary review strengthens applications for evaluation by diverse expert panels.

-1. Demonstrate Institutional Support: Strong letters from department heads and clear evidence of facility access and organizational backing are essential for successful applications.
+1. Demonstrate Institutional Support: Strong letters from department heads and clear evidence of facility access and organisational backing are essential for successful applications.

-1. Contact for Clarification: The organization welcomes inquiries during office hours (Mon-Fri, 09:00-17:00).
+1. Contact for Clarification: The organisation welcomes inquiries during office hours (Mon-Fri, 09:00-17:00).
 Don't hesitate to contact them about eligibility questions before investing time in an application.

 🎯 You've done the research.
 Now write an application they can't refuse.